Canon 200D vs Leica M Typ 262

 It is notable that the 200D offers wifi support, while the M Typ 262 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 200D or the Leica M Typ 262 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 200D: